csc-training/csc-env-eff/slides/01_environment.md

 # Cluster systems
 <div class="column">
-- Login nodes are used to set up the jobs
+- Login nodes are used to set up jobs (and to launch)
 - Jobs are run in the compute nodes
 - A batch job system (aka scheduler) is used to run and manage the jobs
   - On CSC machines we use Slurm